Even as other museums reopen, Smithsonian artifacts (and pandas) won’t be back on view for a while

 The Phillips Collection opened in early March with a museum-wide centennial celebration, “Seeing Differently.”
 Director and chief executive Dorothy Kosinski said the reopening has been a balm to both her staff and visitors.

-The reopening of the city’s museums is also critical to Washington’s comeback, said Elliott Ferguson, president and chief executive of Destination DC, a nonprofit group supporting Washington tourism.
+The reopening of the city’s museums is also critical to Washington’s comeback, said Elliott Ferguson, president and chief executive of Destination DC, a nonprofit supporting Washington tourism.
 But the Smithsonian is the most important.

 “It is extremely important that those museums are open, but the perception is still tied to what happens with the Smithsonians,” Ferguson said.
 “We are extremely excited about those that are open.
 We want the zoo and the other Smithsonians to open.”